I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbaapi/ns-hbaapi-hba_ipaddress.md

 #### ipv6address

 Contains a dotted decimal IP6 address if version 6 of the IP protocol is in use.

-`ipversion`

-Indicates the version of the IP protocol in use.

 ## Requirements